abhinavborah/abhinavborah.github.io/content/about.md

   - meta
 ---

 Hey, thank you for taking the time to visit my site.
 This site aims at being a brain dump for my thoughts, discoveries, and implementations.
-If you like reading please do consider checking out _the [blog](/posts)_.
+If you like reading please do consider checking out _the **[blog](/posts)**_.

 #### মোৰ ব্লগলৈ আপোনাক স্বাগতম জনাইছো।

+## **_le préambule; where to find what_**

+Listed below provides information on how my site is structured.

+- Each section on the navbar (or inside the hamburger menu if you're on mobile) indicates the following:

+  - **_whoami_**: how/where you can reach out to me.
+  - **About**: me and this site.
+  - **Blog**: where I post my thoughts and discoveries.
+  - **Projects**: I've built so far after this site has been live.
+  - **Topics**: where you can find the articles by their respective tag(s).

+- An underline below the word(s) is for link to other pages/websites, to get a better [context/explanation](https://www.merriam-webster.com/dictionary/circumlocution) of it.
+They open in a new tab so once you're done reading, you can close them and get back to the part where you left.
+- At the end of each article, you'll see a tag which allows me to group everything coherently.
+Here's what each tag represents:

+  - **meta**: self-referential; where I talk about this site or about myself.
+  - **tech**: anything related to technology.
+  - **philo**: for philosophy and shower thoughts.

 ## _who am I; qualification; interests; tools I use; et cetera._

 I did my Bachelors in Computer Science and graduated this year (at the time of writing, 2024).
-Every now and then, I'll find myself [nerdsniped](https://xkcd.com/356/) by a totally different field of interest and would end up spending an unhealthy amount of time on the same.
-I play the [piano](https://www.youtube.com/watch?v=NKn39Cnd3nU), (used to)produce music, install [arch (btw)](https://github.com/abhinavborah/bspwm-dotfiles) on a potato PC to rice up my [dotfiles](https://github.com/abhinavborah/dotfiles), build a [3d-renderer in C](https://github.com/abhinavborah/crayte) from scratch.
+Every now and then, I'll find myself [nerdsniped](https://xkcd.com/356/) by a totally different field of interest and would end up spending a copious amount of time on the same.
+I play the [piano](https://www.youtube.com/watch?v=NKn39Cnd3nU), (used to)produce music, occasionally [distrohop](https://en.wiktionary.org/wiki/distro-hopping) on my potato PC, build a [3d-renderer in C](https://github.com/abhinavborah/crayte) from scratch.
 Some of my other interests include cinema, philosophy, and mechanical keyboards.

 - If you're willing to get in touch with me for work or something I can help with, I'd love to hear from you.
 - If you're my potential employer, **you can find my resume [here](/files/Abhinav_Borah_SWE_Resume.pdf)**.